Eruonen/wp-github-activity/README.md

 ```
 [github-activity user="eruonen" limit=5]
 ```
-Where `user` is the github login name whose activity list you wish to show and `limit` is the maximum number of lines you wish to show (max 30).
+Where `user` is the github login name whose activity list you wish to show and `limit` is the maximum number of lines you wish to show (up to 30).